Lime Drizzle Cake

 • Use a pastry brush or spoon to brush all of the syrup onto the top and sides of the cake.
 Let cool.

-• When ready to glaze, combine the confectioners' sugar and 1 tablespoon of lime juice and whisk to combine.
+• When ready to glaze, combine the powdered sugar and 1 tablespoon of lime juice and whisk to combine.
 Add a bit more juice if needed so that the glaze is just pourable, and pour the glaze over the cake, letting it drip down the sides.
+It is better to be slightly too thick than slightly too thin.

 • Let the glaze harden before serving, about one hour.